lperez1417/KruskalMann/README.md

 	TE and RE: final acceptance testing report
 	PM presents Project Plan Component:
 		Project Log
-**The above to be worked into schedule and then integrated to a shared Google Calendar for progress tracking**

 # Team member rolls and resonsibilities
 ## Project Manager (PM):